wwcline/list-of-frequent-transit-maps/README.md

-Frequent transit maps are a useful way to learn where you can travel conveniently using mass transit.
-A frequent transit map distinguishes frequent, all-day bus and rail lines from those that run infrequently or only during certain hours.
+A frequent transit map shows bus and rail lines that run frequently all day, distinguishing them from lines that run infrequently or only during rush hour.
+Analagous to a road map that distinguishes highways and arterial streets from local streets, a frequent transit map shows where you can ride without a long wait.
+Put another way, these maps show where you can travel quickly and conveniently using transit.
 See [“The Case for Frequency Mapping”](http://humantransit.org/2010/08/basics-the-case-for-frequency-mapping.html).

 Contributions welcome.